pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### getListByFilter()

 This method returns a set of records in accordance with a given filter.
-It accepts the correlationId, a filter, and sorting and projection parameters as inputs.
+It accepts the context, a filter, and sorting and projection parameters as inputs.
 It returns a SqlServerPersistence object with the returned records.
 The following example illustrates how to use it.

 {{< tabsection >}}
   {{< include "./__code12_node.md" >}}